treee111/wahooMapsCreator/docs/FAQ.md

 The content of these maps are slightly different from what you create with the default settings of wahooMapsCreator.
 Other than that this might be a good starting point to tryout and get them on your device.
 By customizing the settings you can then create your individual maps with wahooMapsCreator.

 ## Device theme

+### Where are the device themes?
+Device themes can be found in repo [wahooDeviceThemes](https://github.com/treee111/wahooDeviceThemes).
+With v4.0.0 they were moved over there to have a better overview and handle them better.

 ### How can I restore original rendering layout?
 If you render using VTM, delete this folder on your Wahoo device:  `maps/vtm-elemnt/vtm-elemnt.xml`.